Ivy Valentine: Design

-A woman with short white hair cut into a bob cut, Ivy stands tall, making her the series' tallest female character, while her bust size is 100 cm (39 in).
+A woman with short white hair cut into a bob cut, Ivy stands tall, making her the series' tallest female character, while her bust size is 100 cm.
 A bluish-purple leotard covers her torso and arms, with patches of the fabric removed to expose her cleavage, buttocks and various parts of her abdomen.
 Similar leggings cover her legs midway below her thighs, connected to the leotard by garters at golden metal bands at their peak.
 A sleeve of the same material covers her right arm and hand, while armor covers her left arm, hand, and shoulder.
 A smaller pauldron covers her right shoulder, while high heels cover her feet, and a white glove covers her right hand.
 The left shoulder pauldron incorporates the Tudor Rose, a traditional heraldic symbol of England, while the plates of the armor were designed to resemble the links of her sword.

-The outfit was designed with a motif of both thorns and two intertwining snakes in mind, and to have a high affinity with her weapon.
+According to Soulcalibur VI producer Yoshinori Takahashi, Ivy's design was the result of her weapon requiring significant processing power in Soulcailbur, reducing the amount of free-flowing elements such as long hair or skirts that would increase the load.
+Ivy's outfit was designed with a motif of both thorns and two intertwining snakes in mind, and to have a high affinity with her weapon.
 While it has been altered slightly as the series has progressed, the concept has remained consistent throughout the series, with the exception of the removal of the glove in later designs.

 For Soulcalibur V, they considered several ideas for a redesigned look, including a thorn-based design with heavy amounts of exposed skin and a heavily laced full bodysuit made of "armor that looks like clothing".
 They finally decided to combine concepts of a homunculus, nobility and a nurse/female doctor for her outfit.
 Despite the time gap between IV and V Ivy did not age due to her "cursed blood", though a collar and sleeves were added to her design to give her a more mature look, and at one point they considered glasses also but decided against them due to too many characters having facial accessories.